Florida Balm

 • Size range: adults are usually less than 6 inches in length

-• Endemic to Florida, mainly found in Central Florida
+• Native or invasive: Native to Florida, mainly found in Central Florida

 • Habitat: Sandy areas, dunes